coltonraffy/BlockBlastScript/README.md

 offered pieces) and to drag pieces onto the board.

 > **Note:** This is a screen-scraping bot driven entirely by hardcoded pixel coordinates calibrated
 > for one specific display setup.
-It is a personal/hobby project, not a general-purpose solver — see
+It is a personal/hobby project, not a general-purpose solver (so far) — see
 > [Calibration](#calibration) and [Limitations](#limitations--known-issues) before running it.

 ## How it works